Moral Courage programming consists of modules that can be delivered in-person or virtually.

 Draw the best from multiple perspectives to become innovative problem-solvers.

 We recommend enrolling as a cohort.
-When everyone finishes the course, we can help the cohort create a plan to practice their Moral Courage skills and thereby turn them into habits.
-See our "Practice Plan" module below.
+When everyone finishes the course, we can help the cohort practice their Moral Courage skills and thereby turn those skills into habits.
+See our "Practice Bootcamp" module below.

 As much a social activity as a team-building exercise, this module taps into the timeliness of Irshad Manji's book, Don't Label Me: How to Do Diversity Without Inflaming the Culture Wars.